Short Answer Summary

 Common Mistakes Visitors Make

-Your camera may show more color than your eyes because long exposures collect light over several seconds.
-This does not mean the photo is fake, but it does mean the experience can look softer in person than on the screen.
+Your camera often sees more color than your eyes because long exposures collect light over time.
+This is normal and does not automatically mean the image is fake.

 Final Verdict: What Should You Pack?